Стоматит

 Cutaneous vesicles are typical with chickenpox or herpes zoster (see Herpesviruses).
 Unilateral lesions in a band along a dermatome suggest herpes zoster.
 Diffuse, scattered vesicular and pustular lesions in different stages suggest chickenpox.

-Kawasaki disease usually has a macular rash, desquamation of hands and feet, and conjunctivitis; it occurs in children, usually those < 5 years.
+Kawasaki disease usually has a macular rash, desquamation of hands and feet, and conjunctivitis, but lesions can be present at different times; it occurs in children, usually those < 5 years.
 Oral findings include erythema of the lips and oral mucosa.

 Other cutaneous lesions may implicate erythema multiforme, hand-foot-and-mouth disease (resulting from coxsackievirus), or secondary syphilis.